facebook

 Methodological Naturalism

-The first objection labels evolutionary thought as “Darwinism” or “evolutionism,” seen as a worldview against God, the Bible, and faith.
-Thus, Creationists with a literal view of humanity’s biblical origin see Christians engaging with science as compromising or introducing foreign elements to the faith.
+This first objection labels evolutionary thought as “Darwinism” or “evolutionism,” a worldview opposed to God, the Bible, and faith.
+Thus, Creationists see engaging with science as compromising or introducing foreign elements to the faith.
 Many atheists or philosophical materialists (those who deny the supernatural and see the physical world as all-encompassing) draw philosophical conclusions from scientific findings.
-However, this does not imply the evolutionary model itself forms a worldview or science that opposes God and the Bible.
+However, the evolutionary model itself does not form a complete worldview.
+Evolutionary theory does not disprove God’s existence, no matter what atheists may claim.

-Christian scientists are free to pursue spiritual knowledge through ways of knowing other than science.
+Scientists who are Christians (Yes, there are some!) are free to pursue spiritual knowledge through ways of knowing other than science, such as prayer and reading of theological texts.

 The Problem of Evil

-The second reason Creationists object to evolution has to do with the problem of evil.
+The second reason Creationists object to evolution is the problem of evil.
 In the Creationist conception of the beginning of life on earth, creation was perfect and free from all death.
 They attribute all death, predation, disease, and disaster to Adam and Eve’s disobedience by eating from the Tree of Knowledge of Good and Evil in Eden.
 This act of sin, the Fall, brought death into the world and fundamentally altered creation.

-Christians acknowledging evolution and fossils believe the Bible says creation was good, not perfect, and death is essential for life’s natural cycles.
+Christians who accept evolution and fossil evidence believe the Bible says creation was good, not perfect, and death is essential for life’s natural cycles.
 They view Genesis’s Adam and Eve story as non-literal, seeing sin as causing human spiritual death, not universal mortality or herbivores turning carnivorous.

-The final major Creationist concern involves humanity’s creation in God’s image, distinct from other creatures.
+Creationism’s final rejection of evolution is humanity’s creation in God’s image, distinct from other creatures.
 Creationists reject the idea that humans, evolving from and sharing traits with other animals, can embody God’s image.
 They believe that God uniquely designed humans to be distinct from other creatures on Earth.
-They also reject many scientific hypotheses on the origins of humanity that do not fit the Creationist timelines generated using genealogical accounts found in the Bible.
+They also reject many scientific hypotheses on the origins of humanity that do not fit the Creationist timelines from genealogical accounts in the Bible.

 An Original Couple?

-Some scientists argue that it was impossible that Homo sapiens originated from a single couple.
-Strong evidence supports human evolution from a population.
-Thus, the view of Adam and Eve as humanity’s only recent ancestors, possibly within the last 6,000 years, conflicts with some scientific evidence.
+Science argues that it was impossible for Homo sapiens to originate from a single couple (though evidence supports human evolution from a single population in Africa.)
+On the contrary, Creationists see Adam and Eve as humanity’s only recent ancestors, possibly within the last 6,000 years, which conflicts with archaeological evidence.

-According to the evolutionary model, Homo sapiens developed from apelike ancestors over approximately 7 to 8 million years.
-Scientists theorize that the first hominids, that is, a species in the human lineage post-divergence from a common ancestor with chimpanzees, evolved in Africa.
-This includes species not directly ancestral to Homo sapiens.
+Evolution theorizes Homo sapiens developed from apelike ancestors over approximately 7 to 8 million years.
+Scientists theorize that the first hominids diverged from a common ancestor shared with chimpanzees.
+This family tree includes extinct hominids not directly ancestral to Homo sapiens.

 The oldest hominid fossils, aged 7 to 2 million years, are exclusively found in Africa, not elsewhere.
 Bipedalism evolved over 4 million years ago, with the earliest stone tools dating back to 3.3 million years ago.
 Groups of Homo sapiens migrated from Africa into the Middle East, Europe, and Asia throughout many millennia.
 Modern humans from Asia migrated globally, reaching Australia within the last 60,000 years and the Americas within the last 30,000 years.
 Agriculture and the rise of the first civilizations occurred within the past 12,000 years.